Research Experience for Undergraduates Site

 Phase 1:

 Self-study: All students will be provided with a list of book chapters, papers, and tutorial videos about animal communications and an introduction to natural language processing to prepare them theoretically for the upcoming summer program.
-For computer science students who will be developing the web interface will take online courses to acquire the skills necessary for this research and become familiarized with the AniVoice code base.
+For computer science students are also required to get familiarized with our existing code base, data sets and data processing pipeline.
+Students of other majors are required to learn how to use the in-house annotation tool Praat++ that we have developed.

-Bi-weekly sync-ups: Every two weeks, each group will meet with their mentors and report their progress.
-These meetings generally aim at checking the quality of the data, and rectifying the methodology, including adjusting the recording approaches or optimizing the scraping procedures.
-In addition to these meetings, the participanting students will communicate on an ad hoc basis with their mentors to promptly resolve questions or issues.
+Weekly sync-ups: Every week, each group will meet with their mentors, report their progress and discuss questions or challenges they may have.
+In addition to these meetings, the participanting students will communicate on an ad hoc basis with their graduate mentors to promptly resolve questions or issues.

 Phase 2:

-Orientation and Lab Tours (Week 1-2): Graduate Mentors will assist participants to settle in to the UTA house and assign them to the workspace in the PI’s and Co-PI’s labs.
+Orientation and Lab Tours (Week 1): Graduate Mentors will assist participants to settle in to the UTA house and assign them to the workspace in the PI’s and Co-PI’s labs.
 Participants will meet mentors’ graduate students and become familiarized with the campus and surroundings.
 Workshops on research conduct and safety will be held.
-Participants will are given a demonstration and a walk-through of the existing AniVoice pipeline and learn how to use it.